PedroAbib/bun-amazon-scraper/README.md

 # 🛍️ Bun Amazon Scraper

 A fullstack web application that allows searching for products on Amazon and displaying the results in a clear, responsive, and styled manner.
-The backend is built with Bun, responsible for scraping the data, while the frontend uses Vite.
+The backend is built with Express.js using Bun as runtime, responsible for scraping the data, while the frontend uses Vite.

 ## ⚙️ Prerequisites